Get ready to apply to Berkeley Engineering

 - SAT with Essay or ACT with Writing (one of the two is required)

-- SAT Math Subject 2 exam (recommended for engineering)
+- SAT Math Subject Test in Math Level 2 (recommended for engineering)

 Write compelling responses to the UC Personal Insight Questions for freshman.
 Students will choose 4 of the 8 questions to respond to.
 Each response is limited to a maximum of 350 words.
 All are given equal consideration in the application review process, which means there is no advantage or disadvantage to choosing certain questions over others.